pgRouting/workshop/docs/source/chapters/SQLfunction.rst

 .. image:: /images/chapter7/ch7-e3.png
   :width: 300pt
-  :alt:  From the Venue to the Brewry using the osm_id.
+  :alt:   From the Venue to the hotel using the osm_id.

-.. rubric:: From the Venue to the Brewry using the osm_id.
+.. rubric:: From the Venue to the hotel using the osm_id.

+* The vehicle is going from the Venue at ``252643343``
-* The vehicle is going from vertex ``252643343`` to the hotel ``302057309``.
+* The vehicle is going to the hotel at ``302057309``.
 * Start and end vertex are given with their ``osm_id``.
 * The result should contain: